d4rkd0s/machine-learning/README.md

 Now finally I got into the meat of machine learning with the MNIST dataset utilizing far better methods like a `Multilayer Convolutional Network`.
 These topics and words may seem confusing but the documentation does a good job of explaining them, as well as a blog post by Colah (http://colah.github.io/posts/2014-10-Visualizing-MNIST/) which explains how even visualizing these Tensors and machine learning networks are tricky at best.
 There is an entire field behind this topic called `dimensionality reduction` and it's very interesting and a good path to follow if you plan on visualizing your Machine Learning programs.
 With the `Multilayer Convolutional Network` I was able to achive 100% accuracy on 1600-1700 iterations, of course over time this dipped back into the upper 90s.

+### 6_openai_cartpole_test.py

+Start of the OpenAI gym tests, here I simply have gotten the cartpole running and am planning to write code to complete it.

+### 7_openai_flashgames_test.py

+Same as 6, here I simply have gotten flash games running and am planning to write code to complete it.